jaredslosberg/Kallistobus-workflow/README.md

 5. Run transcript/gene counting (bustools)
 Submit "bustools.s"
-The count matrices will be generated in the "s" folder within each sample They can then be provided to Seurat/Monocle/Scanpy along with the barcodes and gene text files within that folder (Let Jared or Loyal know if you need a script for this)
+The count matrices will be generated in the "s" folder within each sample They can then be provided to Seurat/Monocle/Scanpy along with the barcodes and gene text files within that folder)